 No products in the cart.

-At the end of a row, you will need to take a measurement and make a cut of the piece needed to finish off that row of concrete wall panels.
+It’s best to start from the left corner/side of your wall.
+Make a cut 1/2 way through the first brick (from the left side of the panel).
 A table saw is best to use to make this cut.
 A regular wood saw blade cuts these panels well.

 Rest the panel against the wall.
 Don’t screw the panel onto the wall just yet:

 If your wall is shorter than 2 panels wide, do not place any screws into the first panel.
 Proceed to Step 4.

 If your wall is wider than 2 panels, make sure this panel is level and you then place a couple of screws into the top of this panel and in the larger grout areas on the right side of the panel to hold it in place.
 Continue installing panels until you are less than 2 full panels from where you are finishing.

 Measure and cut the final panel in that row to fit the end of your surface.
 Angle the last panel that you are going to place on the wall so that it ‘interlocks’ with the second last panel of the row.
 Then simply press the panels onto the wall.
 They should flatten against the wall with all the bricks lining up.

 Double check that each panel (entire row) is level, and then place a couple holding screws in the top half of each tongue.
 It is really important that this first row is aligned properly.